FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/usagequantity.md

 The Usage Quantity represents the volume of a given SKU associated with a [*resource*](#glossary:resource) or [*service*](#glossary:service) used, based on the [Usage Unit](#usageunit).
 Usage Quantity is often derived at a finer granularity or over a different time interval when compared to the [Pricing Quantity](#pricingquantity) (complementary to [Pricing Unit](#pricingunit)), and focuses on *resource* and *service* consumption, not pricing and cost.

 UsageQuantity MUST be present in the billing data.
 This column MUST be of type Decimal and MUST conform to [Numeric Format](#numericformat).
 The value MAY be negative in cases where [ChargeSubcategory](#chargesubcategory) is "Refund".

-This column MUST NOT be null under the following conditions:
+This column MUST NOT be null if [SkuPriceId](#skupriceid) is not null and MUST be null if SkuPriceId is null.

-* When [ChargeCategory](#chargecategory) is "Usage" and ChargeSubcategory is "On-Demand" or "Used Commitment".
-* When ChargeCategory is "Adjustment" and ChargeSubcategory is "Refund", related to charges with a specific SkuPriceId.

-This column MUST be null in case of any other ChargeCategory - ChargeSubcategory combinations.

 ## Column ID